Prince Charles To Attend D-Day Ceremony in France

 It is expected that the Queen will spend Saturday at the Epsom Derby, as is her tradition.
 She is the head of Britain’s Armed Forces.Filed under British Royals

-Tagged Anniversary, D-Day, Elizabeth II, France, President Obama, President Sarkozy, Prime Minister Brown, The Prince of Wales, World War II.
+Tagged Anniversary, D-Day, Elizabeth II of the United Kingdom, France, President Obama of the United States, President Sarkozy of France, Prime Minister Brown of the United Kingdom, The Prince of Wales, World War II.